People may have tiny purple spots on their skin (petechiae) and bleed easily.

 In ITP, the antibodies that destroy platelets can be blocked temporarily with a corticosteroid (for example, prednisone) or intravenous immune globulin, allowing the number of platelets to increase.
 Children usually recover within several weeks to months after this treatment.

-Some adults recover during the first year, but most do not.
-Adults who do not respond adequately to corticosteroids may require additional drugs that increase platelet production (thrombopoietin receptor agonists) or suppress the immune system, including rituximab, azathioprine, cytoxan, cyclosporine, or mycophenolate mofetil.
-Fostamatinib is a new drug that can be used if other drugs are not helpful.
+About a third of adults recover during the first year, but most do not.
+Adults who do not respond adequately to corticosteroids or are dependant on corticosteroids may require additional drugs that increase platelet production (thrombopoietin receptor agonists) or suppress the immune system, including rituximab, azathioprine, cytoxan, cyclosporine, or mycophenolate.
+Fostamatinib is another drug that can be used if other drugs are not helpful.

 The thrombopoietin receptor agonists (such as romiplostim, eltrombopag, and avatrombopag) increase the rate of platelet production and may be effective for years.
 These drugs are especially useful for people who are not able to undergo (or are unwilling to undergo) splenectomy.

-Some adults (but usually not children) with ITP eventually benefit from surgical removal of the spleen (splenectomy) to increase the number of platelets.
-Downsides to splenectomy include an increased risk of blood clots, increased risk of cancer, and increased risk of certain life-threatening infections.
+Some adults (but usually not children) with ITP benefit from surgical removal of the spleen (splenectomy).
+Because the spleen removes abnormal platelets from the bloodstream, removing the spleen sometimes increases the number of platelets.
+Downsides to splenectomy include an increased risk of blood clots, increased risk of cancer, and increased risk of certain life-threatening infections such as pneumococcal infections Pneumococcal Infections Pneumococcal infections are caused by the gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) Streptococcus pneumoniae (pneumococci).
+These bacteria commonly... read more .
 People who undergo splenectomy may be given certain antibiotics or vaccines that lessen (but do not totally eliminate) the infection risk.
 Drug treatment is increasingly being used instead of splenectomy.